Dashboard Controls

 - Consider scaling instance size if sustained high connection usage occurs

-This graph shows Input/Output Operations Per Second (IOPS) for each database instance.
+This line chart shows Input/Output Operations Per Second (IOPS) for each database instance.
 IOPS measures the performance of your storage system.
+Values are shown as raw numbers (no percentage).
 Understanding IOPS:- High IOPS: Indicates heavy read/write activity

 - Low IOPS: Suggests light database activity or caching effectiveness